Q: How does the US decide which refugees to admit?

 Q: Who decides how many refugees can come into the US?

 A: Each year, the President sets a ceiling for refugee admissions.
 He bases his recommendations on information provided by world refugee relief organizations, including the United Nations, and in consultation with Congress as well as federal officials who oversee refugee services.
 Since 2002, the ceiling has been set at 70,000 per year.
+This celing was changed again in 2017 when the Trump administration cut that number down to approximately 23,000.

 Q: Who do I contact to find a refugee family/individual in need of mentoring?